Samuelturak/Digital_electronic_2_project/README.md

 <a name="libs"></a>

-Every hardware part is described in the documentation folder.
+Every hardware part is described in the documentation folder in detail.

 ## Libraries description